socketsupply/components/docs/src/custom.md

 ```

 Next, you can tell the browser about your new class and it will create a custom
 html tag for it.
-There is a weird rule about custom tags, they must be two or
+There is a weird rule about [custom tags][1], they must be two
-more words, `FooBar`, is ok, `Bar` won't work.
+or more words. `FooBar`, is ok, `Bar` won't work.

 ```js
 Tonic.add(ExampleComponent)
 ```

-Add your Javascript to your html and now you can now use your new component
+Then, add your Javascript to your html and now you can now use your new component
 anywhere in your html.

 ```html